-- If this medicine gets on your skin, wash the area with soap and water, and tell your caregiver.
-If you get the medicine in your eyes, nose, or mouth, rinse the area with large amounts of water, and tell your caregiver.
+- If this medicine gets onto your skin, wash the area with soap and water, and tell your doctor.
+If you get the medicine into your eyes, nose, or mouth, rinse the area with large amounts of water, and tell your doctor.

 Drugs and Foods to Avoid: